 Not that anyone cared, of course, a fact endorsed by UK bikers when they voted it Motorcycle News, Bike of the Year for four years running.

 So, there we are, a brief history of the earth-shattering original Z900.
 A tall order to beat?
-Well, obviously not in terms of performance, but Kawasaki have certainly given the new Z an awful lot to live up to if it’s to make a name for itself.
+Well, obviously not in terms of performance, but Kawasaki has certainly given the new Z an awful lot to live up to if it’s to make a name for itself.

-Shown for the first time at the 2016 EICMA show in Milan, a show renowned for its grand unveilings of new models, accessories and clothing, the Z900 was trying to elbow the BMW G310, Suzuki GSX-250R, Triumph Bobber, and even the factory’s own new Z650, out of the spotlight.
+Shown for the first time at the 2016 EICMA show in Milan, a show renowned for its grand unveilings of new models, accessories, and clothing, the Z900 was trying to elbow the BMW G310, Suzuki GSX-250R, Triumph Bobber, and even the factory’s own new Z650, out of the spotlight.

 Initial reaction to the 948cc 126 horsepower bike was good.
-Resplendent in its black and graphite body work and trademark Kawasaki green frame it certainly looked the part.
+Resplendent in its black and graphite bodywork and trademark Kawasaki green frame it certainly looked the part.
 Furthermore, it was also pretty obvious that it was a totally different bike from the Z800 in every department.

-Gone was the old backbone style frame, replaced with a very minimalistic steel trellis unit, extruded aluminum swinging arm and five spoke wheels, which dropped the weight down to 443lbs, a staggering weight saving over the outgoing bike of almost 50lbs!
+Gone was the old backbone style frame, replaced with a very minimalistic steel trellis unit, extruded aluminum swinging arm, and five-spoke wheels, which dropped the weight down to 443lbs, a staggering weight saving over the outgoing bike of almost 50lbs!

 The steel trellis frame also means that the engine castings have now been beefed up in five key places so as to bolt up rigidly to the frame and thus act as a stressed member.
 Whether this additional casting strength plays any part in smoothing out engine vibration is pure speculation, but smooth, the engine certainly is especially when it reaches certain sweet spots such as 70mph in sixth gear.

-Although the engine owes more to the Z1000 than its smaller stable mate.
-The whole bike is described as a clean sheet design.
-This means, Kawasaki boffins started with a blank piece of paper and developed the bike from what they perceived were the requirements needed, and not merely face lifting an existing model.
+Although the engine owes more to the Z1000 than its smaller stablemate.
+The whole bike is described as a clean-sheet design.
+This means, Kawasaki boffins started with a blank piece of paper and developed the bike from what they perceived were the requirements needed, and not merely face-lifting an existing model.
 This is what Yamaha did with the R1 and Honda with their all-new Fireblade so it’s a potentially winning formula albeit a costly one.

 And talking of design comparisons, even though the new Z uses a slightly sleeved down version of the Z1000 engine, making comparisons between the two really highlights the difference.
-The Zed thou’s sheer bulk, with its five-piece cast aluminum frame and more conservative looking seat and pillion, looks almost dated making the Z900 appear positively svelte in comparison.
+The Zed thou’s sheer bulk, with its five-piece cast aluminum frame and more conservative-looking seat and pillion, looks almost dated making the Z900 appear positively svelte in comparison.

-And what’s going on with the new Zed’s sub frame?
+And what’s going on with the new Zed’s subframe?
 Looking at the photos of the bare frame, that rear section is set at almost 45 degrees.
 Ok, it certainly gives it the streetfighter look, but it also puts the pillion (on what has to be said, is very skimpy accommodation), quite literally head and shoulders above the rider.
 Obviously, I can’t say how this will affect handling and even comfort levels for the passenger, but I guess we’ll find out once the bikes start flying out through salesroom doors.

 Theoretically, the suspension should be up to that particular job, though.
 On the front, we have a 41mm inverted fork with compression and rebound damping and spring preload.
 To match this, the rear shock is an adjustable horizontal back-link with rebound damping and spring preload.

-With both ends being adjustable, experimenting will let the rider dial in pretty much any requirements he/she may have, but straight out the box, the settings were just about right, giving a nice feel that fell between, kick in the spine sport set-up and over squishy soft.
+With both ends being adjustable, experimenting will let the rider dial in pretty much any requirements he/she may have, but straight out the box, the settings were just about right, giving a nice feel that fell between, kick in the spine sports set-up and over squishy soft.

 Kawasaki says, that they’ve also paid particular attention to the position of the rear shock too.
 Moving it away from the exhaust so that any build-up of heat won’t negatively affect its performance as well as keeping it nice and accessible when you need to adjust rebound damping and spring preload.

 When it comes to slowing the party down, dual semi-floating 300mm wavy discs are covered by a dual opposed four-piston caliper on the front.
-Whilst the rear is slightly smaller at 250mm on a dual piston caliper.
+Whilst the rear is slightly smaller at 250mm on a dual-piston caliper.
 The brakes, particularly the front, have a nice, quality feel, being both powerful and predictable, with good feedback.
 There is also an option for ABS so as to conform to Euro-4 standards.